 The Five12 brand is already known to many Mac users through the Numerology sequencing application.
-Jim Coker is the man behind the brand and has achieved a solid reputation for support and innovation.
-The development of Numerology can be seen as the foundation for the Vector Sequencer and Jack Expander modules which mark the company's first releases within the Eurorack market.
+Jim Coker is the man behind the brand and he has achieved a solid reputation for support and innovation.
+The development of Numerology can be seen as the foundation for the Vector Sequencer and Jack Expander which mark the company's first releases within the Eurorack market.

 INs and OUTs